nvim-lua/kickstart.nvim/README.md

 #### Example `defaults.lua`

-The following is an example `defaults.lua` file (localed at `$HOME/.config/nvim/after/plugin/defaults.lua`) where you can define your own options, keymaps, autogroups, and more.
+For further customizations, you can add a file in the `/after/plugin/` folder (see `:help load-plugins`) to include your own options, keymaps, autogroups, and more.
+The following is an example `defaults.lua` file (located at `$HOME/.config/nvim/after/plugin/defaults.lua`).

 ```lua
 vim.opt.relativenumber = true